U.S. court upholds Trump's national security tariffs on steel imports | Law-Order

-The U.S. Court of International Trade on Wednesday upheld former president Donald Trump's "Section 232" national security tariffs on steel imports into the United States, issuing a decision denying a steel importer's challenge to the duties.
+The U.S. Court of International Trade on Thursday upheld former President Donald Trump's "Section 232" national security tariffs on steel imports into the United States, issuing a decision denying a steel importer's challenge to the duties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)